regorxxx/Camelot-Wheel-Notation/README.md

 ```

 ## Real World Implementation
 As is, the camelot wheel only translates keys and outputs the next key when using one of the "harmonic mixing" rules.
-But to get it working with real files, you either need some library which reads tags from files or some implementation within a music playert.
+But to get it working with real files, you either need some library which reads tags from files or some implementation within a music player.
 You can find such examples in these foobar2000's scripts:

  1. [Search-by-Distance-SMP](https://github.com/regorxxx/Search-by-Distance-SMP): creates playlists with similar tracks by multiple methods and following "harmonic mixing" rules.